fastbean-au/fair-mutex/README.md

   <img src="logo.png" alt="Fair-Mutex" width="200"/>
 </div>

 **fair-mutex** is a Go implementation of a fair RW mutex; that is, a mutex where write locks will not be prevented in a high volume read-lock use case.
 The larger the number of write locks required, the larger the performance benefit over `sync.RWMutex`.
 This is perhaps a fairly narrow use-case; if you don't need this then consider using [go-lock](https://github.com/viney-shih/go-lock) if the built-in `sync.RWMutex` or `sync.Mutex` do not meet your needs.
+To see if perhaps **fair-mutex** meets your needs, start by looking at the benchmark results.

 This implementation can be used as *functional* a drop-in replacement for Go's [`sync.RWMutex`](https://pkg.go.dev/sync#RWMutex) or [`sync.Mutex`](https://pkg.go.dev/sync#Mutex) as at Go 1.25 (*Note:* the `New()` method must be called to initialise the mutex prior to use, and the context used to create the mutex must be cancelled in order to release the resources associated with the mutex).